FaritZafar/CC/README.md

 2- My name is Humaira student of BSCS completing my degree from PAF-KIET.

-3- My name is Ibad, student id is 63052, comleting BSCS from PAF KIET.
+3- My name is Ibad, student id is 63052, completing BSCS from PAF KIET.

 4- My name is Asher akhter , my st id is 63064 enrolled in BSCS from PAFKIET.